Events in Winnemucca, NV

-In 20 years more the transcontinental railroad had been built along the hillside to the south and a rival townsite was established upslope from the old village at the river's edge.
-For years, until they grew together around US 40, there was friction between the railroad-dominated Upper Town and Lower Town, where farmers and
+In 20 years more the transcontinental railroad had been built along the hillside to the south and a rival townsite was established upslope from the old village at the river’s edge.
+For years, until they grew together around US 40, there was friction between the railroad-dominated Upper Town and Lower Town, where farmers and ranchers carried the weight.

 Winnemucca prospered as a shipping point and commercial center, and in 1872 the bustling young town had wrestled the county seat away from failing Unionville beyond the Humboldt Mountains.
 Brick buildings graced Winnemucca’s streets in the middle 1870s as its population grew to 1600 people.